qcoumes/GA-physics/README.md

 * `GLEW >= 2.1.0`
 * `eigen3 >= 3.3.0`

-All other needed libraries is included in the repository.
+All other needed libraries are included in the repository.

 ### Compilation